Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Data and Code Availability

 \section{Data and Code Availability}

 All code, data processing scripts, trained models, and results presented in this study are publicly available for reproducibility and further research.
-The complete implementation is hosted as an open-source repository at:
+The complete implementation is archived with a persistent DOI at: